Road Trip Tips for a Healthy Holiday

 - Make sure each family member has a reusable water bottle filled with ice before you take off.
 Throw a couple of big bottles into cooler for refills.
 Sipping on water, rather than juice or soda, quenches thirst without added sugars.
 Bonus: no sticky or smelly messes if it spills (and someone always does!).

 - Dial back the sodium by staying away from traditional car snacks like crackers.
-Opt for something like Fuel Up Power Bars, which are high in protein, fiber and flavor.
+Opt for something like Fuel Up Breakfast Bites, which are high in protein, fiber and flavor.
 If you are super on top of things, pack a picnic and avoid the drive-thru line altogether.

 - Trying to stay awake?
 Load the driver’s door pocket with sugar-free mints and gum, instead of candy.
 And don’t forget a playlist of their favorite tunes and podcasts!